Coping with Procrastination

 An excellent way to ensure that you get a project completed that you have been putting off for some time is to have An Integrity Day.
 You connect with 2 to 4 others who have a project to complete as well.
 You agree on a day and start time that you will work on your project.

-What happens: At the top of the meeting hour everyone calls in and each person states what their project for the day is and there is agreement on the time frame (what time will we finish).
+What happens: At the top of the meeting hour everyone comes into the video room and each person states what their project for the day is.
+There is agreement on the time frame (what time will we finish).
 Then each person says where they will begin and how much they hope to accomplish in the next hour.
 Encouragements and laughs are exchanged – make it fun!
-At the top of the next hour everyone calls in again and this time reports what they achieved.
+At the top of the next hour everyone checks into the room again and this time reports what they achieved.
 Others make congratulatory noises.
 New goals are set for the next hour.
-This pattern in repeated until the finish hour when everyone celebrates their accomplishments.
+This pattern is repeated until the finish hour when everyone celebrates their accomplishments.

 - Visual – lots of magazines with pictures, coloured pencils & pens, poster.